cerati/p2z-tests/README.md

 Version 4 has the same computation and communication patterns as version 2 (cudav2), but each device threads stores only assigned temporary track data in its thread-private memory (i.e., CUDA local memory), instead of using CUDA shared memory.
 Version 4 has the same computation and communication patterns as OpenACC async version (acccv4).

+The computation and communication patterns of the CUDAUVM version (cudauvm) is logically equivalent to CUDA version 4 (cudav4); the main difference between cudauvm and cudav4 is that cudauvm is written in a typical C++ style (e.g., use C++ template struct) while cudav4 is written in a C style (e.g., use C struct).

 ```shell
 $ make COMPILER=nvcc MODE=cuda #default behaviors: asynchronous execution; measure both memory transfer times and compute times
 $ make COMPILER=nvcc MODE=cuda INCLUDE_DATA=0 #measure compute times only